Vim : The Exit Command

 File Navigation

-: Jump to the beginning of the fileShift + g
+gg: Jump to the beginning of the fileShift + g: Jump to the end of the file{number}Shift + g: Jump to line{number}

 Indentation & Repetition